What is Matching Grant?

 How can we apply?

-Applications are sent to Sharon Parker, Vice President for Local Associations by e-mail no later than February 1st, 2020 or by US Mail postmarked by February 1st, 2020 for grants for the 2020-2021 year.
+Applications are sent to Christopher Madden, Vice President of Local Associations and Student Chapters by e-mail no later than June 1st, 2021 or by US Mail postmarked by June 1st, 2021 for grants for the 2021-2022 year.
 The MMTA Executive Committee will review the applications according to the guidelines set forth in the matching grants information letter.
 The application form is available here.

 1. Each year the MMTA Executive Committee appropriates funds for local association grants.

-2. Applications are reviewed and voted on at the Spring Executive Committee Meeting.
-Send applications to the Vice President for Local Associations by e-mail no later than February 1, 2020 or by US Mail postmarked by February 1, 2020.
+2. Applications are reviewed and voted on at the Summer Executive Committee Meeting.
+Send applications to the Vice President for Local Associations by e-mail no later than June 1, 2021 or by US Mail postmarked by June 1, 2021.
 No applications will be accepted after the deadline.

-3. The MMTA Executive Committee will review the applications according to the guidelines at the Spring Board Meeting.
+3. The MMTA Executive Committee will review the applications according to the guidelines at the Summer Board Meeting.

 1. Local associations applying for grants must have 100% state membership.